 Screenshot taken from video.

-The fundamentals of good photography applies to all kinds of mediums used, whether it is a professional grade DSLR or a smartphone.
+The fundamentals of good photography apply to all kinds of mediums, from a professional grade DSLR or a smartphone.
 Composition has always been one of the most important factors in either making or breaking the shot.
 Professional wedding photographers Daniel Inskeep and Rachel Gulotta (and their dog, Carlton) created an extremely helpful short video on their Youtube channel demonstrating three easy to use composition tips on how to improve styling for Instagram photos.

-There is no right or wrong when it comes to styling and composition techniques, it is up to your creativity to adopt which method works best for your own shooting.
+There is no right or wrong when it comes to style and composition techniques, it is up to your creativity to adopt which method works best for your own shooting.